-I’m sponsoring two children at the moment [16-year-old Grace from Uganda and eight-year-old Efekede from Ethiopia].
+Jihea: I’m sponsoring two children at the moment—16-year-old Grace from Uganda and eight-year-old Efekede from Ethiopia].
 I haven’t yet seen the effects of my sponsorship with my very own eyes as I haven’t got to meet them yet.

 I know that because my dad was a sponsored child, because of the kindness of people who did that for him, his life was changed.
-Because of their kindness, I never experienced poverty or any lack, I always had what I needed to have.
+Because of their kindness, I never experienced poverty or any lack.
 That happened in less than one generation.
 I am the result of that sponsorship.

 If your dad hadn’t been sponsored what might life have been like for you?

 He’s the youngest of nine children.
-My grandad died when he was five and my grandma couldn’t raise all the children alone.
-So they sent the two youngest to an orphanage: my dad and my auntie.
+My grandad died when he was 5 and my grandma couldn’t raise all the children alone.
+So they sent the two youngest to an orphanage—my dad and my auntie.
 They went from having nine kids to seven.

 What are your hopes for the children you sponsor?

-I hope these children know they are loved and that God can help them do whatever God has put in their heard and hands to do.
+Jihea: I hope these children know they are loved and that God can help them do whatever He has put in their heart and hands to do.
 They can change their countries.
 It would be the same advice I have for younger girls in this generation.

 What do you think the younger girls in our generation, all across the world, need to know?

-I would say that girls need to know that they are loved regardless of where they are at.
-I had a bit of an identity crisis when I was a teenager but God never left me, I knew He loved me.
+Jihea: I would say that girls need to know that they are loved regardless of where they are at.
+I had a bit of an identity crisis when I was a teenager but God never left me and I knew He loved me.
 God can do whatever God has put in their hearts or their hands.

 I’m from Korea and I know that my country has been changed from a sponsored country to a sponsoring country.